StanfordASL/Pigeon.jl/README.md

 ### Branch description
 In reference to our IJRR paper ["On Infusing Reachability-Based Safety Assurance within Probabilistic Planning Frameworks for Human-Robot Vehicle Interactions"](http://asl.stanford.edu/wp-content/papercite-data/pdf/Leung.Schmerling.ea.IJRR19.pdf), the following branches were used to perform the analysis from the paper.

+Note that in all these branches, they are capable of performing just ordinary trajectory tracking (i.e., without HJI, without walls, etc)

 `both_walls`: This branch was used to perform the wall-collision avoidance analysis in the paper.
 Instructions are found on the README in this branch.